onnohaldar/jekyll-just-the-docs/docs/index.md

 ---
+layout: default
 title: Homepage
+nav_order: 1
 ---

-Inleiding test __Jekyll Just The Docs__ template als een mooi alternatief voor __GitBook__ (dat niet meer open source is en zeer onderhoudsgevoelig).
+Exploration of the __Jekyll - Just The Docs__ template as a alternative for __GitBook__ (that is no longer available as open source on premise tool).

-Eerste bevindingen zijn samengevat:
+First findings:

 | Support | Configuration | How |
 |---------|:--------------|:---------|